fistasolutions/openaiagentssdk-tutorial-unicorndevelopers/openaiagentssdktutorial/openaiagentssdk/16mcp/01-basic-mcp-example/README.md

 ) as mcp_server:
 ```

-**What this does:**
+**What this does (in simple terms):**
-- Creates a connection to a filesystem MCP server
+- Creates a connection to a filesystem MCP server (like connecting your phone to WiFi)
-- Uses `npx` to run the official filesystem server
+- Uses `npx` to run the official filesystem server (like downloading and installing an app)
-- Points to your `sample_files` directory
+- Points to your `sample_files` directory (like telling your assistant which room to look in)
-- Automatically manages the server lifecycle
+- Automatically manages the server lifecycle (like having someone turn the lights on and off for you)

-#### 3. Agent Creation
+#### 3. Agent Creation (Like Hiring an Assistant)

 ```python
 agent = Agent(